hargoniX/master/thesis/thesis.typ

 a proof term cannot change the semantics of a program, they can be erased.
 This technique of _proof erasure_ is a well-established approach and is used by both the Lean code generator and the Rocq code extractor @coqerasure.
 The core idea is to introduce a new type, $"Erased"$, with a single value $qed : "Erased"$.
-When a proof term needs to be removed, we can replace it with $qed$, and if a binder binds a proof, we can replace the bound type with $"Erased"$.
+When a proof term needs to be removed, it gets replaced it with $qed$, and if a binder binds a proof, the bound type gets replaced with $"Erased"$.

 The elimination of dependent inductive types expands on prior work by Cruanes and Blanchette
 @nunchakudtt.
 Their approach takes a dependent inductive type and generates two new types, a non-dependent